Taking a Tour Around the Screen

-If you haven’t read my 1st post in this Series, “Creating a Simple Charticulator Chart” you’ll probably want to go and read that now.
+If you haven’t read my 1st post in this series, “Creating a Simple Charticulator Chart” you’ll probably want to go and read that now.

 So now let’s resume our journey through Charticulator by picking up where we left off.
 We had just created this chart:-

-We did this pretty much “parrot fashion” with little explanation of exactly what you were doing.
+We did this pretty much “parrot fashion” with little explanation of exactly what we were doing.
 There was method in my madness because now we have a chart to look at inside Charticulator, we can take a trip around each of the panes of the screen.
 However, please understand that we are only at the very tip of the iceberg.
 Most of the elements of Charticulator that we meet now we will re-visit in much greater detail in later blogs.

 We will start by moving back into Charticulator from Power BI.
-Use the “More Options” button top right of the visual and select “Edit“:-
+Use the “More Options” button top-right of the visual and select “Edit“:-

-You screen should look much like this.
+Your screen should look much like this.
 These are the panes and parts of the screen that we will explore:-

 You can click on the pushpin top right of any pane to undock the pane